false live

 Exercise: If you are exercising but aren't losing weight, you may think it's because “muscle weighs more than fat”.
 This is a common misconception and isn't exactly true.

-Muscle is actually denser than fat, so when you lose fat and increase muscle mass with exercise, you've also increase your resting metabolic rate.
+Muscle is actually denser than fat, so when you lose fat and increase muscle mass with exercise, you also increase your resting metabolic rate.
 This means that you will burn more calories each day simply because your body is comprised of less fat and more lean tissue.

 Re-composition: If you aren’t exercising but are still noticing a loss of inches before pounds, what is likely happening is that your body is simply going through a re-composition.